Bassil88/Bassil88/README.md

 ### Hi there 👋
-Hi there, I'm Bassil 👋
+## I'm Bassil
-I'm a web developer currently studying at DCI (Digital Career Institute) in Germany.
+# I'm a web developer currently studying at DCI (Digital Career Institute) in Germany.
 My studies will be completed in October 2023.

 Skills
 Here are some of the languages, frameworks, and tools that I've learned or worked with during my web development course:

-HTML/CSS/SASS
+- HTML/CSS/SASS
-JavaScript
+- JavaScript
-GitHub
+- GitHub
-and React
+- and React

 i do enjoying coding in my free time in CODEWAR and this is my current: [![Codewars Badge](https://www.codewars.com/users/Bassil/badges/large)](https://www.codewars.com/users/Bassil)